Having a Happy Purim

 Campbell says that one can be a vegan and eat gelato and drink Coca-Cola all day long, clearly not the "healthy" direction he has adopted as result of his research.
 He prefers to define himself as living on a "whole food, plant based diet".
 This is an accurate definition.
 We don't eat anything refined: not white flour, white rice nor white sugar.
 Edible seeds should be sproutable -- if they don't sprout they have undergone refinement -- and by the way, sprouting them before preparation has many positive attributes.

 I don't like the use of the word "diet" in Campbell's formulation.
 I know that putting your finger on an exact definition, imparting the connotative meaning, can be difficult, but calling this form of choosing one's food a "diet" puts me into the same ballpark as fad weight loss diets, Atkins, New Beach or fruit juice only for two weeks to name a few.
 I am not on a diet.
-I am not doing this for a few days, weeks or months.
+I am not doing this for a few days, weeks, months, years.

 And I think all of this together is the major source of our difficulty.
 Our friends know we don't eat "milk" chocolate -- well they don't drink milk -- but chocolate which is 50% to 60% is just a candy that has 40% to 50% refined sugar and a chocolate flavour.
 100% fruit juice is good, but "fruit nectar" is 60% to 70%, perhaps higher, pure white sugar!
 The chocolate industry defines "dark chocolate" as containing a minimum of 70% solid cocoa content.
 I now only eat at least 85% content -- my current, strong, preference is for Lindt.
-But the power of commercialism brings about "I especially sent you dark chocolate".
+[Writing in 2018, my minimum is now 92%, though usually 99%, and I prefer Vivani which is a) organic and b) is made with coconut flower sugar rather than refined cane.
+I've visited coconut and palm sugar manufacturers in the East and seen how simple a product there are.]
+But the power of commercialism brings about "I especially sent you dark chocolate for Mishloach Manot".
 The Elite chocolate company has convinced the Israeli market that 60% is dark and distinguished.

 Sixty percent is not great; lack of milk is not all that I care about; my taste buds now expect 85% -- less is too sweet.
-Yes, your tastes change when you eat real food and drop salt.
+[Well in 2018 85% is ridiculously over sweet ;-)] Yes, your tastes change when you eat real food and drop salt from your diet.

-My plea to you is, that even if you are not (yet) prepared to take the plunge and eat "correctly", at least understand those that have already swimming in the deep water.
+My plea to you is, that even if you are not (yet) prepared to take the plunge and eat "correctly", at least understand those that are already swimming in the deep water.